HarishPatil23/recruitment-tracker-excel/README.md

 ##  Tools Used

 - Microsoft Excel (primary tool)
-- Formulas: MINIFS, COUNTIFS, IF, IFERROR, AND, OR, TEXT
+- Formulas: MINIFS, COUNTIFS, IF, IFERROR, AND, OR
 - Pivot Tables, Slicers
 - Named Ranges, Data Validation